llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   parallel`.
 Notes:
     * Thus, Clacc handles a loop reduction for a gang-shared variable as a gang reduction even if the loop is not gang-partitioned and even if the loop is sequential.
-This subtle behavior comes from a strict reading of the spec since OpenACC 1.0.
-Text to make this behavior clearer has been proposed for inclusion in the OpenACC spec after 2.7.
+This behavior is based on the first sentence from the above text quoted from the OpenACC specification.
     * Clacc interprets this gang reduction as an *imp* `reduction` on the `acc parallel` to facilitate the translation to OpenMP (for example, reductions cannot be specified on `omp distribute` but can be specified on `omp target teams`).
-All references to *v* within the `acc parallel` then refer to gang-private copies of *v*.
-However, under OpenACC 2.7 (and earlier), all references to *v* within the `acc parallel` should still refer to the original gang-shared *v* instead.
-Text to specify that accesses to the original gang-shared variable are undefined throughout the `acc parallel` has been proposed for inclusion in the OpenACC spec after 2.7.
-In that case, either interpretation is conforming.
+    * Outside the `acc loop`, all references to *v* within the `acc parallel` then refer to gang-private copies of *v*.
+In this way, Clacc happens to support use cases not supported by the OpenACC specification: the above text quoted from the OpenACC specification says these references are undefined instead.
 * It is an error if, on a particular OpenACC directive, there exist multiple *imp|exp* `reduction` with different reduction operators for a single variable *v*.
-Moreover, *imp* `reduction` is included when applying OpenACC 2.7 sec.
-2.9.11 L1580-1581.
+Moreover, *imp* `reduction` is included when applying OpenACC 3.2 sec.
+2.9.11 L2112-2113.
 Notes:
     * That passage specifies this restriction for *exp* `reduction` on nested constructs, but it doesn't discuss the case where sibling `acc loop` constructs specify conflicting gang reductions or